Stalitsa/stalitsa/README.md

 - **Twitter**: [https://x.com/Stalitsa3221](https://x.com/Stalitsa3221)
 - **Discord**: [https://discord.gg/AqyVEtNmwJ](https://discord.gg/AqyVEtNmwJ)

+## Credits
+### Third-Party Libraries
+This project uses the following third-party libraries:

+- **[FontAwesome](https://fontawesome.com/)**: Icons used in this project are provided by FontAwesome.
+- FontAwesome is a popular icon toolkit used in many web projects.
+- You can find more information and the complete set of icons on their [website](https://fontawesome.com/).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.